 National Native HIV/AIDS Awareness Day

 National Native HIV/AIDS Awareness Day (NNHAAD) highlights efforts to address HIV and raise awareness of its impact in American Indian/Alaska Native (AI/AN) communities.
 First observed in 2007, NNHAAD encourages HIV education, testing, prevention, and treatment among AI/AN communities.
-The National Native HIV Network organizes this observance and coordinates related activities.
-This year’s theme, “It’s all relative, our experience makes a difference,” highlights the importance of inclusivity in efforts to address the HIV epidemic.
+The National Native HIV Network organizes NNHAAD, held annually on March 20, and coordinates related activities.

 - There were 3,270 AI/AN individuals with HIV in the United States in 2021.

-- There were an estimated 223 new HIV diagnoses among AI/AN individuals in 2021, an increase of 16 percent from 193 newly diagnosed cases in 2017.
+- There were an estimated 223 new HIV diagnoses among AI/AN individuals in 2021.

 - For every 100 AI/AN people with HIV, an estimated 80 people are aware of their HIV status—the lowest rate of any racial or ethnic group.